mechmotum/mechmotum.github.io/content/pages/guide-data-management.rst

 If you collect privacy laden human subject data, then any personal information about subjects should be stored via hard copy in the locked cabinet in Jason's office.
-The data you work with on your computes should be anonymized with respect to personal information.
+The data you work with on your computers should be anonymized with respect to personal information.

 Data Storage Options